jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 ### 136 Registration of and variation to exempt services
 (1) Within 15 working days (or such longer period as the regional council and operator may agree) of receiving a notice under section 133(1), a regional council must (as the case may be)—
   (a) register the exempt service to which the notice relates, unless the regional council declines to register the service under section 134; or
-  (b) record in the register the variation of the details of the exempt service to which the notice relates, unless the variation relates to the route or routes of the exempt service and is declined by the regional council under section 134.
+  (b) record in the register the variation of the details of the exempt service to which the notice relates, unless the variation relates to the route or routes, or geographic area of operation, of the exempt service and is declined by the regional council under section 134.
 (2) The registration of an exempt service or the variation of an exempt service under this section remains in effect until the service is deregistered, or the details of the variation are removed, in accordance with section 137(1), (2), or (4), or 139(3).

 ### 137 Deregistration of exempt services and removing details of variations
 (1) A regional council may, at any time, deregister all or part of an exempt service if the regional council is satisfied that the operator—
   (a) has persistently failed to operate the exempt service or part of the exempt service; or (b) has failed to commence operating the exempt service within 90 days after the registration of the exempt service.
-(2) A regional council may, at any time, remove the details of a variation to the route or routes of an exempt service from the register, if the regional council is satisfied that the exempt service has failed to commence operating in accordance with the variation within 90 days after the regional council records the details of the variation in the register.
+(2) A regional council may, at any time, remove the details of a variation to the route or routes, or geographic area of operation, of an exempt service from the register, if the regional council is satisfied that the exempt service has failed to commence operating in accordance with the variation within 90 days after the regional council records the details of the variation in the register.
 (3) A regional council may not deregister all or part of an exempt service under subsection (1) or remove the details of a variation under subsection (2) if the operator has failed to operate the exempt service owing to circumstances beyond the reasonable control of the operator.
 (4) A regional council must, on the date specified by the regional council in a notice to the operator, deregister a public transport service that was operating as an exempt service before it was—
-  (a) required, by Order in Council, to be replaced by a unit; and (b) identified in the regional council's regional public transport plan as integral to the public transport network.
+  (a) required, by Order in Council, to be replaced by a service in a unit; and (b) identified in the regional council's regional public transport plan as integral to the public transport network.

 ### 138 Process for deregistering exempt services or removing details of variations